12.7: Henry's Law

 Henry's Law (Solubility of a Gas and Pressure)

 The solubility of a gaseous solute is also affected by pressure.
 Gas solubility increases as the pressure of the gas increases.
 Carbonated beverages provide a nice illustration of this relationship.
-The carbonation process involves exposing the beverage to a relatively high pressure of carbon dioxide gas and then sealing the beverage container, thus saturating the beverage with CO2 at this pressure.
+The carbonation process involves exposing the beverage to a relatively high pressure of carbon dioxide gas and then sealing the beverage container, thus saturating the beverage with CO2 at high pressure.
 When the beverage container is opened, a familiar hiss is heard as the carbon dioxide gas pressure is released, and some of the dissolved carbon dioxide is typically seen leaving solution in the form of small bubbles (Figure \(\PageIndex{1}\)).
 With time, the dissolved carbon dioxide concentration will decrease to its equilibrium value and the beverage will become “flat.”

 Decompression Sickness (“The Bends”)